 - An undergraduate Grade Point Average (GPA) of 2.75 or higher on a 4.0 scale for all previously completed undergraduate university work;

 - An appropriate undergraduate/graduate background;

-- Successful completion of an undergraduate course in either exercise physiology or human physiology;
+- Successful completion of an undergraduate course in either exercise physiology or human physiology and anatomy;

 - Graduate Record Exam scores or MCAT scores;

 - ESS 642 Devising and Implementing Training and Conditioning Programs

 Statistics: EDF 517 Statistical Methods or equivalent

 Choose one: (6 hours) Clinical Internship: ESS 660 or (6 hours) Thesis ESS 681